What do we believe and teach?

 Question: "I've spent 18 years praying God's call and God's glory down on my children.
 Can I be assured the Southern Nazarene University School of Theology and Ministry will strengthen their immature faith and refuse to undermine the simple confidence they have placed in the Bible stories they learned in Nazarene Sunday schools?"

 Cauthron: You can have the same confidence I had in sending my own children to SNU, where they studied their faith commitments under the supervision of my colleagues.
-Four of us have already done this and something the other five will likely do it eventually.
+Four of us have already done this, and the other five will likely do it eventually.
 I trust my colleagues.
 I have not been disappointed in how they have related to my two children.

 Some time ago, my colleagues and I produced a little pamphlet titled "Teaching Theology at SNU."
 I don't know if there are any printed copies still around, but the text of it is here online.
 Take a look at it.
 We sought to spell out our theological and pedagogical commitments.
 We shared this with various representatives among SNU's primary stakeholders, including the Nazarene General Superintendents.
 We were congratulated for the approaches we declared to be our intentions.
 One further observation: As believers, we must grow, mature, and develop, and as the Apostle Paul tried to urge the Corinthians, we need to mature from drinking mere milk to solid food (1 Corinthians 3:1-3)